plasmabio/tljh-repo2docker/README.md

 ## Run Locally

-Check out the instructions in [CONTRIBUTING.md](./CONTRIBUTING.md) to setup a local environment.
+Check out the instructions in [CONTRIBUTING.md](./CONTRIBUTING.md) to set up a local environment.